“Ms. Holloway, I’m afraid we are letting you go.”

 “Hello?”
-A man’s voice answered.
+A man answered.
 He didn’t sound too excited to be talking to me.

-I decided to be the bigger man, “Hi, my name is Tara Holloway and I saw your ad in the paper.”
+I decided to be the bigger man, “Good afternoon, my name is Tara Holloway and I saw your ad in the paper.”

 The other line crackled and a loud bang echoed through the receiver before the voice returned.
 “Are you interested?”

 I listened for a response.
 “Hi, Tara.
 I’m Kat and I handle new employees.”
-The phone was passed to a perky sounding woman with a southern accent.
+The man passed the phone to a perky sounding woman with a southern accent.